fluxapps/SrGeogebra/doc/DOCUMENTATION.md

 ##### Note

 Default settings are values that are automatically used in place of undefined values.
-The 5 top inputs starting with "Default" are generic settings while all the other inputs are advanced settings.
+The 5 top inputs starting with "Default" within the configuration are generic settings while all the other inputs are advanced settings.
 When creating a new SrGeoGebra object, the top 5 inputs are merely used as a template for new objects and can be edited.
 As all the other inputs are advanced settings that can't be defined when creating a new SrGeoGebra object, the values defined in here will automatically transfer onto newly created objects.

-> Most advanced settings used in this plugin are listed here: https://wiki.geogebra.org/en/Reference:GeoGebra_App_Parameters
+> All advanced settings used in this plugin are listed here: https://wiki.geogebra.org/en/Reference:GeoGebra_App_Parameters

 ##### Usage